gothicmicky/CarND-Kidnapped-Vehicle-Project/README.md

 > **NOTES**
 > The vehicle's coordinate system is NOT the map coordinate system.
-> The observations are given in the VEHICLE'S coordinate system.
-However, the particles are located according to the MAP'S coordinate system.
-Transformation (rotation + translation) is required.
+> Transformation (rotation + translation) is required.
 See more details on tranformation [here](https://www.willamette.edu/~gorr/classes/GeneralGraphics/Transforms/transforms2d.htm) and the equations [here](http://planning.cs.uiuc.edu/node99.html)

 ## Success Criteria
 1. **Accuracy**: the particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.